swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 Initially,
 the Swift Package Manager will use `XCTest` as its underlying test framework.

-However, testing is an evolving artform, so we'd like to support other approaches that might allow frameworks other than XCTest to be supported by the package manager.
+However, testing is an evolving art form, so we'd like to support other approaches that might allow frameworks other than XCTest to be supported by the package manager.